meiilia/finance-notebooks/README.md

-# Finance Notebooks — Kaggle-Ready Tutorials
+# Finance Notebooks — Tutorials

 **Who is this for?**
 - **Track A (Finance → Code):** finance students who want a practical Python toolkit (pandas, numpy, matplotlib) to analyze returns and risk.